satya954/DevOps-Tools-QA/Tell me About Yourself.md

 # Tell me about Yourself
 Hi Ramesh, I am S.Satyanarayana.
-I am having 7+ years of experience as a DevOps Engineer.
-For the past 7 years, i have been working as a DevOps engineer in
+- I am having 7+ years of experience as a DevOps Engineer.
+For the past 7 years, i have been working as a DevOps engineer in MedPlus health services.
-MedPlus health services ltd. In that position, I have worked with various techonologies like SVN, Git, Jenkins for Building the projects, Configuration management tools like Chef, Ansible, Rundeck, Nexus for artifactory repo, Docker for containersation, Kubernetes for orchestration, Webservers like Apache, Nginx, Php, MySQL, Apache Tomcat, NodeJs, Monitoring tools like Nexus, Prometheus, Grafana, Cloud Services like AWS.
+- In that position, I have worked with various techonologies like SVN, Git, Jenkins for Building the projects, Configuration management tools like Chef, Ansible, Rundeck, Nexus for artifactory repo, Docker for containersation, Kubernetes for orchestration, Webservers like Apache, Nginx, PHP, MySQL, Apache Tomcat, NodeJs, Monitoring tools like Nexus, Prometheus, Grafana, Cloud Services like AWS.

 # Coming to my Roles & Responsibilities
 - Creating & maintaining repositories in our Source Code management tool Subversion.